-The castle in 3D, room 7, musée d'histoire de Nantes © David Gallard / LVAN
+The castle in 3D, room 7, musée d'histoire de Nantes David Gallard / LVAN

 Magic wall about the edict of Nantes, room 3, musée d'histoire de Nantes © David Gallard / LVAN ITINERARY LE CHÂTEAU D'ANNE DE BRETAGNE It isn't always easy to find your way in the museum - or to see what the castle might've looked like in the early 16th century!
 So, to help visitors get to know one of Nantes' most important monuments, a new itinerary through its different rooms has been created.
 Roughly twenty stops will help you get a sense of life in the castle during Anne of Brittany's reign and the way in which the different spaces were occupied on a daily basis.
 The itinerary has been illustrated and translated into English and Spanish.

-THE CASTLE IN 3D : HISTORY OF ITS ARCHITECTURE Since the summer of 2020, thanks to the important work of archaeologists and historians, visitors to the Château des ducs de Bretagne can now use a new media system to learn even more about this monument's history and the evolution of its architecture.
+THE CASTLE IN 3D : HISTORY OF ITS ARCHITECTURE Thanks to the important work of archaeologists and historians, visitors to the Château des ducs de Bretagne can now use a new media system to learn even more about this monument's history and the evolution of its architecture.
 On a touch screen, visitors can scroll through all the historical eras on display, or just choose to look at one.
 They can compare different 3D images: Did this tower exist?
 Was it always this high?
 When was this building built?
 Why were the ramparts altered several times?
-Visitors have immediate access to countless facts without losing their way.
-Everything is within reach - and just a few taps away on a touchscreen tablet.
 The reconstitutions of the monument have been carried out with the greatest possible precision.
 A scientific committee composed of historians, art historians and archaeologists have all contributed to translating new research into 3D images.
 For instance, the final result makes it possible to show the first, 14th century-era castle as it has never been seen before.
 THE EDICT OF NANTES SIGNED AT THE CASTLE A "magic wall" entirely devoted to the Edict of Nantes is on display in the museum's room 3.
 This interactive and educational digital set-up aims to challenge visitors and turn them into empowered actors.
 The museum's research team has taken on the goal of making France's complex history with religion as accessible as possible through a navigation system with several levels of interpretation, depending on key dates.
 The second intention is to bring questions of religious tolerance and secularism to the fore, making the public aware of contemporary issues in the fight against all forms of discrimination, in French, English and Spanish.
 When they touch the wall, visitors access essential information about the signing of the Edict of Nantes by Henry IV in 1598 at the castle.
 Texts, archival images and illustrations can also be viewed, placing events into their context, and explaining the major events leading up to the 1789 Declaration of the Rights of Man, which established religious freedom.